Description of Classes

 Students learn the Grasp Sparrow's Tail push hands form and its standard variations, using cooperative exercises to explore and develop skills such as responsiveness, listening, lightness, discharge or issuing, rooting, sticking and following.
 These drills also form the basis for free pushing practice.
 Continued form refinement is encouraged to get the most out of push hands, as the two practices complement each other.

-Like push hands, sword class is ongoing, with new sessions starting in winter and fall.
+Like push hands, sword class is ongoing, with a new session starting in January.
 The solo sword form and fencing round out the practices that form Cheng Manching's "tripod" of study (form, push hands, and sword).
 This class is for students who have learned the whole form and have gone through at least a round of refinements.
 Of course, we encourage you to continue refining the empty-handed form as you study the sword.
 Ongoing students who are interested in sword should let us know!